subpolar/mo-sql-parsing/README.md

 ## Project Status

 June 2022 - There has been some work on improving the error reporting alongside resolving any bug reports.
-There are [over 900 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that covers most SQL for most databases, with limited DML support:
+There are [over 900 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that covers most SQL for most databases, with limited DML support, including:

   * inner queries,
   * with clauses,
   * window functions